 But of course, you can still choose any of the legacy themes for an instant ready-made theme.

-Here's one of my sites using the Rise theme and a free slider plugin:
+Here's one of my sites using the Luxe legacy theme and a free slider plugin:

-I'm only just starting to build out this site as an Amazon Affiliate.
+I'm only just starting to build out these two sites with affiliate marketing.

 It's the plugins that really make Thrive Themes and WordPress the most powerful combination available for building your profitable online business.